ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

 .. todo::

-  1) Add treatment efficacy for SAM and MAM programmes
-  2) Discuss how coverage is estimated (SQUEAC surveys).
+  Discuss how coverage is estimated (SQUEAC surveys).
 Discuss difference in point-coverage and period-coverage.
-  3) Update coverage values to 'effective coverage' values

 .. list-table:: Baseline coverage data